Women's Health & TCM

 TCM does not recognize menopause as one particular syndrome and aims to treat the specific symptoms that are unique to each individual using a variety of techniques such as acupuncture, herbs, bodywork, lifestyle/dietary recommendations and energetic exercises to restore imbalances found in the body.
 Therefore, if 10 women are treated each will receive a unique, customized treatment with different acupuncture points, different herbs and different lifestyle and diet recommendations.

 We’d be happy to discuss your condition and answer any questions you may have.
-Call today to schedule your FREE consultation.
+Call today to schedule your consultation.

 Our TCM Physician